hderms/qsv/README.md

 # qsv
-CLI tool to query CSVs through SQL.
-Attempts to be fast and provide the full featureset of SQLite
+Performant CLI tool to query CSVs through SQL

 ## Installation
 After cloning the repository, you can install a binary locally using `cargo install --path .`

 ## Features
 ## Usage/Features
+The intention is for all SQLite syntax to be supported with CSVs as the data source including: joins, subqueries, CTEs, unions, etc...
 ### Simple queries
 qsv supports syntactically valid SQLite queries run on CSV data: